Call us today! 1.800.923-7878

 For the treatment of cancer, immunotherapy refers to treatment of the immune system in an attempt to stimulate the immune system so that it can effectively reject and destroy tumors.
 The immune system is a very complex system of cells flowing through the body that not only provides defense against foreign invaders, but also must also be functioning at its best to protect against many disease states such as autoimmune diseases.

-Immunotherapy is currently being studied for efficacy in treating a wide range of cancers, including those affecting breast, lung, colon, prostate, bladder, pancreas and brain tissues.
+Immunotherapy is currently being studied for efficacy in treating a wide range of cancers, including those affecting breast, lung, colon, prostate, bladder, pancreas, and brain tissues.

 Immunotherapy and Autoimmune Disease